lightward/mechanic-tasks/docs/auto-tag-products-with-incoming-inventory/README.md

 ## Documentation

 Keep track of which products in your shop have incoming inventory with this task!
-Running when inventory levels are updated, this task will tag the product with the tag of your choice if _any_ of that product's variants at _any_ of your locations has an incoming transfer.
-Conversely, the tag will be removed when there are no pending transfers.
+Running when inventory levels are updated, this task will tag the product with the tag of your choice if _any_ of that product's variants at _any_ of your locations has an incoming transfer or purchase order.
+Conversely, the tag will be removed when there are no in transit transfers or ordered purchase orders.

-The task may also be run manually, and optionally on a schedule, in which case it will scan your _entire_ product catalog for incoming transfers, and tag products accordingly.
+The task may also be run manually, and optionally on a schedule, in which case it will scan your _entire_ product catalog for incoming inventory, and tag products accordingly.

 Notes:
-- Transfers initiated from suppliers (i.e external locations) do __not__ trigger inventory level updates _until_ they are received.
-Use the "Run on a schedule" option to have the task identify and tag these incoming transfers.
+- Transfers initiated without an origin, and all purchase orders, do __not__ trigger inventory level updates _until_ they are received.
+Use the "Run on a schedule" option to have the task run daily to also identify these incoming inventory while they are in transit.
-- Because the scheduled run option uses a [bulk operation query](https://learn.mechanic.dev/core/shopify/read/bulk-operations), by default it has been scheduled to run at 2 AM local shop time to avoid potential conflicts with other scheduled bulk operations.
-Adjust this [time](https://learn.mechanic.dev/core/tasks/subscriptions#offsets) and [frequency](https://learn.mechanic.dev/platform/events/topics#scheduler) as needed in the task subscriptions.

 ## Installing this task